kimha1030/simple_shell/README.md

 Simple shell 0.3 + Implement the exit built-in, without arguments.

+## Installation
+To use this shell, you must follow these steps:
+1- Clone this repository.
+2- Compile all the .c files, using the gcc command and the respective flags, that is: gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
+3- Subsequently, run the executable file, writing in the command line: ./hsh 4- After the above, you can see the command line, in which you can enter commands and observe the obtained output.

-*Developed by Edison Isaza and Kimberly Hinostroza for Holberton School.*
+*Developed by Edison Isaza and Kimberly Hinostroza for Holberton School*